Abecid/abecid.github.io/_posts/2026-02-24-diffusion.md

 - Distillation compresses that path into fast inference.

 That is basically the right conceptual stack for generative modeling on structured domains (rotations, spheres, articulated states, meshes, trajectories, etc.).

----

-# 10. Where the field is likely going next

-The next wave is probably a merge of these threads: